A guide to group life insurance

 • Group Critical illness insurance - provides a lump sum payment to employees if they are diagnosed with one of a number of listed medical conditions

-Sourcing the best group life insurance rates
+Sourcing the best group life insurance schema at the best price

 Most insurance companies will provide quotations directly to a business that is looking to start a group life insurance scheme but will not provide advice as part of their service.
 Essentially, the business has to make its own decisions about which insurance company's scheme is best for it and how to structure the group life insurance scheme for the benefit of its employees.
 This can be challenging as there are various tax implications to consider as well as the advantage of specific perks that one insurance company may provide over another.